Manav948/Imagino/README.md

-# 🔮 Imagino — AI Logo Generator & Profile Showcase
+# 🔮 Imagino — AI Image Or Logo Generator & Profile Showcase

-Imagino is a modern, AI-powered web app that lets users generate unique logos simply by entering a text prompt.
+Imagino is a modern, AI-powered web app that lets users generate unique Images Or Logo simply by entering a text prompt.
 It also features user authentication and a profile page to manage generated content.
 Designed with a clean UI and smooth experience, Imagino is the creative tool you didn’t know you needed.

 ---